-- Know how to alarm occupants of building, know where exits are located. - Call Halifax Regional Fire and Emergency immediately (9-1-1) whenever you need assistance. - Know the correct address of the building. - Notify the building owner/property management if special assistance is required in the event of an emergency. - Know the fire alarm signals and the procedures established to implement safe evacuation.
-Read and follow the manufacturers smoke alarm (and CO detector if applicable) instructions, available from building owner/property management. - Know the supervisory staff in your building. - Report any fire hazard to supervisory staff. - Know the stairwell designation and the crossover floors (if any).
+- Know how to alarm occupants of building, know where exits are located. - Call Halifax Regional Fire and Emergency immediately (9-1-1) whenever you need assistance. - Know the correct address of the building. - Notify the building owner/property management if special assistance is required in the event of an emergency. - Know the fire alarm signals and the procedures established to implement safe evacuation. - Know the supervisory staff in your building. - Report any fire hazard to supervisory staff. - Know the stairwell designation and the crossover floors (if any).